-On this short loop you'll get to see a 5000 year old tuff cone volcano that is 182 meters tall and about 600 meters wide.
+On this short loop, you'll get to see a 5000-year old tuff cone volcano that is 182 meters tall and about 600 meters wide.
 The crater is a near perfect bowl surrounded by rocky spires that resemble a crown.
-This is a constantly crowded hike, and deservedly so.
-It's particularly popular for the stunning sunrise views for which it gets it's English name.
+This is a constantly crowded run, and deservedly so.
+It's particularly popular for the stunning sunrise views for which it gets its English name.

 Open one hour before sunrise to one sunset.

-Although this hike is relatively short, and could be completed in half an hour, it is also very steep, crowded, and beautiful so plan on longer.
+Although this run is relatively short and could be completed in half an hour, it is also very steep, crowded, and beautiful so plan on longer.

 Follow the paved/cobblestone path back to the main trail and head southeast towards the peak.
 This concludes the easy part.
 You'll have to stay to the left at the trail fork to take the Climbing Trail

 up.
 The trail transitions to paved stairs and switchbacks that begin to climb the steep northwestern slopes.
 You'll pass a handy but crowded restroom.
 The path transitions to wooden stairs and some bare rock sections as you pass through some of the best parts of the trail, a series of large rock spires.